Montreal-Quakers/rg/_posts/2020-06-06-photos-from-regional-gathering-2020.md

 transform my memories of older ones overseeing children,
 reaching into Truth, and let history slip into Presence.

+A poem from Rosemarie:

+#### Pandemic

+What if you thought of it
+as the Jews consider the Sabbath—
+the most sacred of times?
+Cease from travel.
+Cease from buying and selling.
+Give up, just for now,
+on trying to make the world
+different than it is.
+Sing.
+Pray.
+Touch only those
+to whom you commit your life.
+Center down.

+And when your body has become still,
+reach out with your heart.
+Know that we are connected
+in ways that are terrifying and beautiful.
+(You could hardly deny it now.)
+Know that our lives
+are in one another’s hands.
+(Surely, that has come clear.)
+Do not reach out your hands.
+Reach out your heart.
+Reach out your words.
+Reach out all the tendrils
+of compassion that move, invisibly,
+where we cannot touch.

+Promise this world your love--
+for better or for worse,
+in sickness and in health,
+so long as we all shall live.

+--Lynn Ungar 3/11/20

 <div class="gallery"><ul class="gallery__list">
 {% for image in site.static_files %}
     {% if image.path contains 'assets/images/RG2020' %}